CopernicaMarketingSoftware/http-signatures-php/README.md

 ## Signing request

 Below is an generic example script for singing a request using cURL.
+You can use this if you want to sign outgoing HTTP requests yourself.

 ```php
 // Include the signer header file